Diiodine oxide

-Diiodine oxide, also known as iodohypoiodite, is an oxide of iodine that is equivalent to an acid anhydride of hypoiodous acid.
+Diiodine oxide, also known as iodo hypoiodite, is an oxide of iodine that is equivalent to an acid anhydride of hypoiodous acid.
 This substance is unstable and it is very difficult to isolate.

 Preparation

 Diiodine oxide can be prepared by reacting iodine with potassium iodate (KIO3) in 96% sulfuric acid and then extracting it into chlorinated solvents.

-Reaction
+Reactions

 Diiodine oxide reacts with water to form hypoiodous acid: